rhomobile/rhomobile-docs/eb/en/edge/api/sensor.md

 ####Returns
 Synchronous Return:

-* HASH :
-<p>Current sensor data &ndash; format is the same with callback specified for start method.</p>
+* HASH : Current sensor data - format is the same with callback specified for start method.

 ####Platforms